containers/shortnames/README.md

 short names like `fedora` or `alpine` rather then fully specified image names `registry.fedoraproject.org/fedora` and `docker.io/alpine`, respectively.
 In container engines that allow you to specify more then a single registry for storing container images, using short names can lead to ambiguity.
-Imageine that I have two registries defined and both container an image names foobar.
+Imagine that I have two registries defined and both container an image names foobar.

 Now if I specify foobar, I am not sure which image I will get.
 There is potential for malicious parties to take advantage of this by spoofing images and tricking users into pulling them.

-We are building into these contaienr engine tools the ability to use short name aliases to help mitigate the risk of pulling the wrong image, especially when the image is a well known short name.
+We are building into these container engine tools the ability to use short name aliases to help mitigate the risk of pulling the wrong image, especially when the image is a well known short name.